CRM strategy: Build one in 8 steps for sales & loyalty

 [inline illustration] CRM strategy vs. sales pipeline (infographic)

-For example, if metrics from your CRM software show that you have both a high number of website visitors and a high bounce rate, this means prospects are coming to your website, but they’re leaving before making a purchase.
+For example, if metrics from your CRM software show that you have both a high number of website visitors and a high bounce rate, it means prospects are coming to your website but leaving before making a purchase.
 By comparing that to your sales pipeline, you can see that you have a problem somewhere between initial contact and closing the deal.

-The next step in your CRM strategy is ensuring you have the resources and processes to provide a 360-degree customer experience.
+The next step in your CRM strategy is to ensure you have the resources and processes to deliver a 360-degree customer experience.
 Check each team's roles and responsibilities.

 Example: